isomerpages/nlb-biblioasia/_holding-area/The Divine Lance Thaipusam and Murugan Worship in Singapore.md

 the mountain region, presided over by Ceyon; <br>
 the riverine region, presided over by Ventan; <br>
 the great sandy (coastal) region, presided over by Varunan; <br>
-	these, in the order enumerated, are called <em>mullai, kurinci, marutam</em> and <em>neytal.</em><br><br></div>
+	these, in the order enumerated, are called <em>mullai, kurinci, marutam</em> and <em>neytal.</em>[^3]<br><br></div>

 <div style="text-align: right">– <em>Tolkappiyam</em>, 951 </div>

 Thaipusam is centred around the worship of Murugan.
 The boy god Murugan’s identity is a complex mix of several inseparable historical and cultural roots, and a reflection of the inherent complexity of Tamil tradition.
-Tamil poetry of the Sangam era (a period spanning roughly 3rd century BCE to 3rd century CE) positions Murugan (or Murukan from the word muruku meaning “beautiful”, “fragrant” or “youthful one”) as the god of the hills and hunt, and the son of Korravai, goddess of war and victory.
+Tamil poetry of the Sangam era (a period spanning roughly 3rd century BCE to 3rd century CE) positions Murugan (or Murukan from the word muruku meaning “beautiful”, “fragrant” or “youthful one”) as the god of the hills and hunt,[^4] and the son of Korravai, goddess of war and victory.[^5]

-Murugan was a name originally given to the god of the hilly region Kurinci.
-In the *Tolkappiyam*, the oldest extant Tamil grammatical text, he is described as Ceyon or the red one due to the association of the ruddy hills of the region with his skin tone.
+Murugan was a name originally given to the god of the hilly region Kurinci.[^6] In the *Tolkappiyam*, the oldest extant Tamil grammatical text, he is described as Ceyon or the red one due to the association of the ruddy hills of the region with his skin tone.

 The Murugan of Sangam literature – a considerable corpus of classical devotional and literary works – has a peacock for his mount and wields a lance or vel, after which his priests and the chieftains of the hills, the velan (“bearer of the lance”), were named.

-By the 5th century CE, Murugan’s attributes were fused with those of Skanda (also known as Karthikeya, Subrahmanya and Kumara), a god found in the literature of the Epic period of the north  (when the Ramayana and Mahabharatam were composed).
-Devotional compositions authored by Saivite poet-saints around the 7th century CE incorporated him into the Saivite pantheon and worshipped him as the son of Siva.
+By the 5th century CE, Murugan’s attributes were fused with those of Skanda (also known as Karthikeya, Subrahmanya and Kumara), a god found in the literature of the Epic period of the north  (when the Ramayana and Mahabharatam were composed).[^7] Devotional compositions authored by Saivite poet-saints around the 7th century CE incorporated him into the Saivite pantheon and worshipped him as the son of Siva.
 (Followers of Siva are called Saivites.)

 Murugan’s roots in a long and rich Tamil cultural heritage is perhaps one of the reasons why he is a recipient of unwavering faith, celebrated across the global Tamil diaspora.